NavForesee: A Unified Vision-Language World Model for Hierarchical Planning and Dual-Horizon Navigation Prediction: Experimental Evaluation

 \section{Experimental Evaluation}

-We evaluate our model in continuous environment of the Habitant simulator on the R2R-CE and RxR-CE datasets.
+We evaluate our model using the Habitat simulator on the R2R-CE and RxR-CE datasets.

-\textbf{R2R-CE} dataset is derived from the Matterport3D indoor environments, discretized for path planning but operationalized in the Habitat simulator under a continuous navigation setting.
-It provides fine-grained, step-by-step natural language instructions, allowing for detailed guidance at each navigation step.
+\textbf{R2R-CE} is based on Matterport3D environments and provides fine-grained, step-by-step instructions, allowing for detailed guidance at each navigation step.
 In the simulator, the embodied agent can execute turns as small as $15^{\circ}$ and perceives the scene through a $90^{\circ}$ horizontal field-of-view.

-\textbf{RxR-CE} is a large-scale, multilingual VLN dataset comprising about 126K human-annotated instructions.
-Compared to R2R-CE, RxR-CE covers more diverse and complex trajectories, increasing the difficulty of the navigation tasks.
+\textbf{RxR-CE} is a large-scale, multilingual VLN dataset comprising about 126K human-annotated instructions featuring more complex trajectories.
 The agent in this setting uses a coarser minimum turn increment of $30^{\circ}$ and a narrower $79^{\circ}$ horizontal field-ofview, which demands more deliberate movement planning for effective scene coverage.